Xcessity/CuraDremelSupport/README.md

 ## Installation
 1. Download and install Cura 4.8 from the official ultimaker website https://ultimaker.com/software/ultimaker-cura
-2. Copy the resource folder in the installation directory of Cura 4.8 (C:\Program Files\Ultimaker Cura 4.8.0\)
+2. Copy the resource folder from this project into the installation directory of Cura 4.8 (C:\Program Files\Ultimaker Cura 4.8.0\)
 3. In the printer LCD menu choose Tools->Settings->Adv.Mode->Prioritize GCode Settings = ON

 ## What's working so far: